 Family favorite, Tex Mex cheese enchiladas recipe.
 Corn tortillas, lightly fried, rolled up with Jack or cheddar cheese, arranged in a casserole dish, covered with tomato and green chile sauce, and baked.

 A note about the tortillas.
+Sturdy yellow corn tortillas hold up better in these enchiladas than more delicate white corn tortillas.
 The corn tortillas must be softened before they are rolled and baked in the casserole.
 Frying them gently in a little oil greatly enhances the flavor of the tortillas.
+Do not use flour tortillas for this recipe.

 - 12 corn tortillas

-- 1 lb of jack cheese, mild cheddar or longhorn or any mild yellow cheese, grated
+- 1 lb (4 cups) of jack cheese, mild cheddar , or a mix, grated

 - A handful of cilantro